Supplier Relationship Management: Six Secrets

 Open and honest communication.
 Transparency.
 Mutual support.
 These are the qualities of a healthy relationship…and the signs of an effective supplier relationship management strategy.

 In many ways, the steps to ensure a positive supplier relationship are similar to the steps necessary to ensure a strong marriage.
 Both parties need to make a concentrated effort to maintain trust, transparency and communication.
 It doesn’t just happen accidentally; it requires deliberate and thoughtful action.

-Our survey participants indicated that the shifting supply chain landscape is causing them to take measures such as revising their approved vendor lists and evaluating multivendor sourcing strategies.
+In Jabil's 2020 survey of more than 700 supply chain decision-makers, participants indicated that the shifting supply chain landscape is causing them to take measures such as revising their approved vendor lists and evaluating multivendor sourcing strategies.
 Supplier relations are also shifting from traditional sourcing and procurement to rely more heavily on initiatives such as supplier relationship management (SRM).

 What is Supplier Relationship Management?